 Frequently flooded areas are lands in the floodplain subject to at least a one percent or greater chance of flooding in any given year, or within areas subject to flooding due to high groundwater.
 These areas include, but are not limited to, streams, rivers, lakes, coastal areas, wetlands, and areas where high groundwater forms ponds on the ground surface.
 The Federal Emergency Management Agency (FEMA) delineates flood hazards along major river and stream corridors to identify areas at risk from floodwater.
 This information is used for both floodplain management and insurance rating.
-FEMA mapping delineates flood hazard areas, which were updated in 2010; these maps have been adopted by the city.
-The mapping includes those areas inundated by 100-year and 500-year floods.
-When assessing the potential for a flood hazard on a given site, the City's development review staff utilizes the FEMA maps; therefore, flood hazards are not reproduced on the City's Critical Area maps.
+FEMA maps have been adopted by the city.
+When assessing the potential for a flood hazards are not reproduced on the City's Critical Area maps.